Crypto License in Georgia

 The applicant must meet several requirements to obtain a crypto license in Georgia.
 Firstly, the applicant must be a legal entity registered in Georgia.
-To engage in cryptocurrency exchange operations, aspiring candidates must possess at least 200,000 Georgian lari or roughly 64,000 US dollars.
-Similarly, the minimum capital requirement for cryptocurrency wallet activities is 100,000 Georgian lari or approximately 32,000 US dollars.
+To engage in cryptocurrency exchange operations, companies are required to demonstrate at least 1 local director and local office.
 Furthermore, it is mandatory for applicants to have a spotless criminal history and demonstrate a proven history of financial responsibility.

-Upon application submission, the Ministry of Economy and Sustainable Development shall carefully evaluate and investigate the candidate in question, ensuring due diligence in the process.
+Upon application submission, the National Bank of Georgia shall carefully evaluate and investigate the candidate in question, ensuring due diligence in the process.
 Should the application be deemed satisfactory, the candidate will be granted a license to run a crypto enterprise.

 Cryptocurrency businesses are increasingly attracted to Georgia due to its favorable business climate and relatively relaxed limitations.
 In Georgia, obtaining a cryptocurrency license from the Ministry of Economy and Sustainable Development is mandatory for any business involved in crypto activities.
 This section will discuss the benefits of obtaining a crypto license in Georgia.